-where $r=\abs{\bm{r}}$, $\mu$ is a cutoff constant, and $\omega(E)$ is an energy dependent coefficient that determines the strength of the interaction, where a positive sign indicates the repulsion and a negative sign the attraction.
-The nonlocal potential with Yukawa type form factor~\eqref{eq_Vyukawa} is a special example of nonlocal potentials that can be solved analytically.
-In fact, in Ref.~\cite{Aoki:2021ahj}, the local potential was analytically obtained by two methods, the formal derivative expansion and the HAL QCD method, for the energy independent potential strength$\omega$.
+where $r=\abs{\bm{r}}$, $\mu$ is a cutoff constant, and $\omega(E)$ is an energy-dependent coefficient that determines the strength of the interaction, where a positive sign indicates the repulsion and a negative sign the attraction.
+The nonlocal potential with the Yukawa-type form factor~\eqref{eq_Vyukawa} is a special example of nonlocal potentials that can be solved analytically.
+In fact, in Ref.~\cite{Aoki:2021ahj}, the local potential was analytically obtained by two methods, the formal derivative expansion and the HAL QCD method, for the energy-independent potential strength $\omega$.

 We can obtain the analytical form of the local approximated potential in the formal derivative expansion, by substituting Eq.~\eqref{eq_Vr_yukawa} into Eq.~\eqref{eq_formal_houhou}, and the approximation at the lowest order of derivatives gives